xRay-Log/xRay/CONTRIBUTING.md

-# Contributing to xRay Logs
+# Contributing to xRay

-Thank you for your interest in contributing to xRay Logs!
+Thank you for your interest in contributing to xRay!
 Here's how you can help:

 ## How to Contribute